Wannsee Conference: Proceedings

 The situation of people who were half or quarter Jews, and of Jews who were married to non-Jews, was more complex.
 Under the Nuremberg Laws of 1935, their status had been left deliberately ambiguous.
 Heydrich announced that Mischlinge (mixed-race persons) of the first degree (persons with two Jewish grandparents) would be treated as Jews.
 This would not apply if they were married to a non-Jew and had children by that marriage.
 It would also not apply if they had been granted written exemption by "the highest offices of the Party and State".
 Such persons would be sterilised or deported if they refused sterilisation.
 A "Mischling of the second degree" (a person with one Jewish grandparent) would be treated as German, unless he or she was married to a Jew or a Mischling of the first degree, had a "racially especially undesirable appearance that marks him outwardly as a Jew", or had a "political record that shows that he feels and behaves like a Jew".
 Persons in these latter categories would be killed even if married to non-Jews.
 In the case of mixed marriages, Heydrich recommended that each case should be evaluated individually, and the impact on any German relatives assessed.
 If such a marriage had produced children who were being raised as Germans, the Jewish partner would not be killed.
 If they were being raised as Jews, they might be killed or sent to an old-age ghetto.
 These exemptions applied only to German and Austrian Jews, and were not always observed even for them.
-In most of the occupied countries, Jews were rounded up and killed en masse, and anyone who lived in or identified with the Jewish community in any given place was regarded as a Jew.
+In most of the occupied countries, Jews were rounded up and murdered en masse, and anyone who lived in or identified with the Jewish community in any given place was regarded as a Jew.

-Heydrich commented, "In occupied and unoccupied France, the registration of Jews for evacuation will in all probability proceed without great difficulty", but in the end, the great majority of French-born Jews survived.
+Heydrich commented: "In occupied and unoccupied France, the registration of Jews for evacuation will in all probability proceed without great difficulty", but in the end, the great majority of French-born Jews survived.
 More difficulty was anticipated with Germany's allies Romania and Hungary.
 "In Romania the government has [now] appointed a commissioner for Jewish affairs", Heydrich said.
 In fact the deportation of Romanian Jews was slow and inefficient despite a high degree of popular antisemitism.
 "In order to settle the question in Hungary", Heydrich said, "it will soon be necessary to force an adviser for Jewish questions onto the Hungarian government".
 The Hungarian regime of Miklós Horthy continued to resist German interference in its Jewish policy until the spring of 1944, when the Wehrmacht invaded Hungary.
 Very soon, Eichmann – with the collaboration of Hungarian authorities – would send 600,000 Jews of Hungary (and parts of Czechoslovakia, Romania, and Yugoslavia occupied by Hungary) to be murdered in the extermination camps, primarily Auschwitz.